CBer-SuXuan/PersonalPortfolio/README.md

 Extra information:

-- My IGN (in game name) is: CBer_SuXuan.
+- My IGN (in game name) is: SuXuan_Dev.
-- Discord name is: cber_suxuan.
+- Discord name is: suxuan_dev.

 ## Details are as followed: